ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 Due to that, we think there were a lot of expectations on how many there would be, especially with [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023) including 29 bespoke songs, the most for any single tournament.

-That record has stood unbeaten to this day, or well, until EGTS 2025 was finalised, with a grand total of **37 original songs** released for this tournament.
+That record stood unbeaten to this day, or well, until EGTS 2025 was finalised, with a grand total of **37 original songs** released for this tournament.
 [You can find all of them on the wiki.](/wiki/Community/Bespoke_music#expert-global-taiko-showdown)

 Clicking the song banners will take you to the respective beatmaps.
 We will be highlighting just the tiebreakers in this article, as well as a very special collaboration track.